Without space, life is absent from rhythm.

 These were my words of hope to this remarkable servant.

 On the last day of school give your two bosses a sign that says, “Please do not call me during this time period.
-I will not be available until work begins the first day of school in 2018.”
+I will not be available until work begins the first day of school.”

 My surprise.
 He did it.
 Few take this counsel.